 If the functionality of software is affected by the change of devices, it can count towards a negative user experience.
 Testing eliminates such errors in the performance while adding to the compatibility and adaptability of the software.

-3. To identify errors
+3. To Identify Errors

-Software testing helps to rid products of errors before the product goes into the hands of a client.
-Testing will lead to better functioning of the product as hidden glitches will be exposed and fixed.
+Regardless of how competent software developers and engineers may be, the possibility of glitches and bugs is always present in untested software.
+Testing will lead to better functioning of the product as hidden errors will be exposed and fixed.

-6. To avoid risks
+6. To Avoid Risks

-7. To optimise business
+7. To Optimise Business

 Testing allows the end-product to achieve a higher quality standard before being made live.

 It also adds to the company’s brand image as well as its profitability through reduced support costs.